pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 If I remember correctly, an assembly program could process 256&times;256 matrix in 6s.
 It seemed fast in those days.
 Since the algorithm was matrix-based (the program worked right inside the video memory), half the size meant four times the speed.
 A 32&times;32 matrix produced a movie with 10 fps.
 I haven't tried it on modern machines and/or in **Java** yet, so I got curious: what speed is achievable now?
-The clock speed has become 2,500 times faster since then.
+The clock frequency has become 2,500 times higher since then.
 If the speed keeps up with the CPU clock, we should be able to process 256&times;256 at 400 fps.
 But our processor is 64-bit, so in theory it could do 3200 fps.
 Is it possible?